Our 3 Favourite Lash Fanning Techniques

-This will of course depend on the finish your client is looking for - you can absolutely complete a full 3D set with 0.05 lashes or a light fluttery look!
+Keep in mind, this will depend on your client’s desired finish - you can absolutely create a full 3D set with 0.05 lashes for a light fluttery lash look!

-The lonely fan method involves pulling the number of lashes that you want to make into a fan from the rest of the bunch and re-sticking it further along the strip.
-You then use the tip of your volume tweezers to roll the lashes outwards, creating a beautiful fan.
-Pick up the fan with control and a strong grip, dip into the glue and affix to the natural lash.
-It’s one of the most commonly seen techniques, and is ideal for beginners.
+It involves pulling the number of lashes you want to make the fan from the lash strip and re-sticking it further along the strip.
+Using the tip of your volume tweezers, you roll the lashes outwards, and there you have it - a gorgeous fan!
+As you pick up the fan, use control and a strong grip to dip the eyelash fan into the glue and affix it to the natural lash.

-This technique gives a flatter base, so is ideal for attachment to the top or bottom of the lashes.
+This method gives a flatter base, so is perfect for when you want to attach the fan to the bottom or the top of the lashes.

-The Rainbow method is also known as the rolling technique, it’s similar to the Lonely Fan method, but instead of taking your selected lashes away from the group, you leave them there, use your tweezers, & roll the lashes to the side, creating a fan!
+Also known as the rolling technique, the rolling method is very similar to the lonely fan technique.
+The difference is instead of taking your selected lashes from the other lashes on the strip you leave them there.
+Then using your tweezers roll the lashes to the side to create a fan.
+Easy peasy!

-The pinching method looks simple, but there's a little bit of technical wizardry involved with getting them right and not ending up with twisted bases.
+The pinching method looks fairly simple, but unfortunately, there's a catch.
+To perfect this technique, there's a bit of technical wizardry involved to ensure that you don't end up with twisted bases.

-Begin by taking the lashes that you want from the strip, then place them between your thumb and index finger at the first knuckle in each, maintaining grip with your tweezers.
-When the lash base is safely between your fingers, gently loosen your grip with the tweezers and at the same time pinch the base together with your thumb.
-It’s SO important not to roll the base here - this will twist the base and make your fan useless.
-It’s called the pinching method for a reason!
+Start by taking the lashes that you want from the strip and placing them between your thumb and index finger at the first knuckle in each, whilst maintaining grip with your tweezers.
+When the lash base is securely between your fingers, gently loosen your grip with the tweezers and at the same time pinch the base together with your thumb.
+Remember, do NOT roll the base here, this will cause the base to twist.

-Blog post is prepared by London Lash Expert, Miren Howarth
+This blog post has been prepared by London Lash Expert, Miren Howarth.